 A four-year letter winner for the Eagles, Passe compiled a career record of 28-35 while wrestling at 184 and 197-pounds.

 He went 8-10 at 197-pounds as a senior in 2006-07.

 Graduate Assistant Coach

-Zach Cook begins his fourth season as an assistant wrestling coach at UW-La Crosse in 2016-17.
-He is also in his second year serving as an intern in the UWL Intercollegiate Athletics Department.
+Zach Cook begins his sixth season as an assistant wrestling coach at UW-La Crosse in 2018-19 and his second as the Eagles' recruiting coordinator.

 Originally from Lindsborg, Kansas, Cook graduated from Smoky Valley High School in 2010.